fabianozonta/fabianozonta/README.md

 ###

 <p align="left">My name is Fabiano Zonta and I'm passionate developer with a foundation in JavaScript, HTML, and CSS.
-I also have knowledge of Python and SQL and now, I have been focused on cybersecurity, deepening my knowledge in threat analysis, vulnerability assessment, and ethical hacking.
+I also have knowledge of Python and SQL.
+Now, I have been focused on cybersecurity, deepening my knowledge in threat analysis, vulnerability assessment, and ethical hacking.
 I am actively seeking an opportunity to transition into the cybersecurity field as an Analyst or Pentester, where I can apply my technical expertise to protect and secure digital environments..</p>

 ###